KaiKitJeffreyChan/McMaster-Course-API/README.md

 Returns CSV of McMaster course information.
 Scraped data using Selenium library.

-If you are using, make sure you install selenium's chrome driver and have it in the correct location
+If you want to use this script, make sure you install selenium's chrome driver and have it in the correct location